dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 So this is due to some issue around the `Booter -> Quirks` you set, main things to check for:

+* `DevirtualiseMmio`
+  * Certain MMIO spaces are still required to function correctly, so you'll need to either exclude these regions in Booter -> MmioWhitelist or disable this quirk outright
 * `SetupVirtualMap`
   * required for firmwares that need virtual memory address to be corrected, this is commonly found on laptops and Gigabyte systems
   * Note that Icelake's memory protections break this quirks so avoid it